billroy/hook-express/README.md

 Code running in a hook has complete access to node modules like 'fs', so it can erase your file system, modify files, and so forth.
 Change the default password, and keep your password safe.

+## Command Line Options

+### --port=3000

+Binds the server to a chosen port.
+Default port is 3000.

+### --load=[filepath || url]

+Loads a set of hooks (of the form produced by GET /hx/hooks) from a file or url.
+Runs immediately after the server starts up, so it is possible to load from a static file served under /public.

+### --ssl and --certs

+Specify --ssl=true and --certs=/path/to/certs to engage ssl.

+### --logfile=[]

+Logging via winston to the console is always enabled, but logging to file is disabled by default.
+Use --logfile=filepath to turn on logging to file.

+### --loglevel=[info]

+By default, the log level is 'info'.
+Use --loglevel to change it.

+### --capture

+Use --capture to capture all 404 requests as new hooks on the 404'ed route.

+When --capture is engaged, the first time an unknown route (path/method pair) is called, a 404 is returned and a new hook is created on the route with simple default contents.
+The second call to the same route will get the generated hook response instead of 404.

+By default, --capture is not engaged, and a 404 is just a 404.

 ## Static files

 You can add files to be static-served to the public/ directory and hook-express will serve them at '/'.
 So, the file public/index.html is the home page for the site.